DataIntellectTech/TorQ/docs/dataaccess.md

 GOOG 2021.01.21D13:36:45.714478000 70.91 6
 ...
 ```
-`.dataaccess.buildquery` function provides the developer with an insight into the query that has been built
+`.dataaccess.buildquery` function provides the developer with an insight into the query that has been built for example

 ```
 q.dataaccess.buildquery `tablename`starttime`endtime`instruments`columns!(`quote;2021.01.20D0;2021.01.23D0;`GOOG;`sym`time`bid`bsize)